gSchool/curriculum-2014-denver/high-level-goals.md

-# Mission Statement
+# gSchool Mission Statement

-### Translate business requirements into working software that can change.
+### Create the next generation of builders and creators

 # Student Class Goals